gregwebs/Shelly.hs/README.md

 This is in addition to the `verbosely` settings that will print out commands and their output as the program is running.
 Shelly's own error messages are detailed and in some cases it will catch Haskell exceptions and re-throw them with better messages.

-If you make your own primitive functions that don't use the Shelly API, use `trace` or `tag` to log what they are doing.
+If you make your own primitive functions that don't use the existing Shelly API, you can create a wrapper in the Sh monad that use `trace` or `tag` to log what they are doing.
 You can turn tracing off (not generally recommended) by setting `tracing False`.